netobserv/network-observability-operator/docs/FlowCollector.md

 tls client configuration.
-When using TLS, make sure the address matches the Kafka port used for TLS, generally 9093.
+When using TLS, verify that the address matches the Kafka port used for TLS, generally 9093.
 Note that, when eBPF agents are used, Kafka certificate needs to be copied in the agent namespace (by default it's netobserv-privileged).

 <table>
     <thead>